dawiddiwad/newman-async-runner/README.md

 # Newman Async Runner

-newman async runner lets you run your local and online (API) postman *collections* asychnrounously as all-against-all matrix for:<br/>
+newman async runner lets you run your local and online (API) postman *collections* asynchronously as all-against-all matrix for:<br/>

 ` -> collections or their specific folders/items`<br/>